rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-faq.md

 ### Backups

 #### What is Rackspace Cloud Backup?

+Even though the cloud is engineered to prevent data loss, maintaining recent backups of your important data is still considered a fundamental best practice.
+Cloud Backups is a file-based backup solution that uses compression, encryption and de-duplication to ensure your data is protected and recoverable.

+Cloud Backup should not be confused with the ability to image your servers, which is a strategy for horizontal scalability and not recommended for backup.

 Rackspace Cloud Backup is a service that enables you to select and back up specific files and folders from your Cloud Server.
 You can schedule any